rsvim/rfc/3-EventLoop.md

 ### Cancel a Submitted Task

-Simply clear the queue, this should not be a big deal.
+To clear all the submitted tasks, simply clear the task queue, this should not be a big deal.

+To cancel a specific task, we could add an `ID` field for each task, and create a cancelled task IDs set.
+Thus everytime we get a task out from the queue, we could check if the task is already been marked as cancelled.

 ### Interrupt/Abort a Running Task

-For example, when reading/writing a super big file, it can take minutes or even hours.
-It's dangerous if the read/write operation is interrupted without correctly open/close the file descriptor, which damages filesystem on storage device.
+For example, when reading/writing a super big file that takes minutes or even hours, it's dangerous if the read/write operation is interrupted without correctly open/close the file descriptor, which damages filesystem on storage device.

 For such case, we have below choices: